-We supported vocational initiatives, in the following ways, during the 2010-15 period to raise the awareness of vocational education as a viable and worthwhile career option with our senior students.
+We supported vocational initiatives, in the following ways, during the 2010-18 period to raise the awareness of vocational education as a viable and worthwhile career option with our senior students.

-- 1. We continued to support the vocational education presentations for Secondary 4 students given by the LBPSB centers. - 2.
-We promoted and supported the "Student for a Day Program" with our students through our guidance department. - 3.
-We made good use of the student transitions counselor attached to the school board to help guide some students into the Continuing Education pathway. - 4.
-We had an information assembly for the Secondary 2 parents to explain the pathways, both academic and vocational, that are available to their children beginning in Secondary 3. - 5.
-Secondary 5 students attended the LBPSB Career Fair in November to help guide them with their post-secondary choices and decisions.

-6. The Hooked on Schools program was brought in for Secondary 1 students.
-This program begins the process of thinking about career choices and emphasizes the benefits of staying in school.
+- We continued to support the vocational education presentations for Secondary 4 and 5 students given by the guidance counsellor. - We promoted and supported the "Student for a Day Program" with our students through our guidance department. - We made good use of the student transitions counselor attached to the school board to help guide some students into the Continuing Education pathway. - We had an information assemblies for parents of all levels. - The Hooked on Schools program was brought in for Secondary 1 students.
+This program begins the process of thinking about career choices and emphasizes the benefits of staying in school. - The guidance counsellor gave a post-secondary information session that included vocational education to parents of Sec.
+4 and 5 students.